Kishan-Ved/portfolio/README.md

 # Personal
 For a local run:
 ./portfolio
-undle exec jekyll serve --lsi
+bundle exec jekyll serve --lsi

 For modifications, run the following commands inside this folder (currently named portfolio)
 - git add .